-A sustainability linked bond ("SLB") investment of EUR 50 million in Public Power Corporation S.A. (the "Company" or "PPC"), the Greek state-owned energy utility.
-The Bank's subscription accounted for 8% of the newly issued bond.
-The SLB is listed in the Irish Stock Exchange.
+Sustainability linked bond ("SLB") investment of EUR 75.5 million in Public Power Corporation S.A. (the "Company" or "PPC"), the Greek state-owned energy utility.
+The Bank invested EUR 50 million in the first issuance in March 2021, accounting for 8% of the total issuance of EUR 650 million.
+The Second issuance took place in July 2021 whereby the Bank invested EUR 25.5 million, accounting for 5% of the total issuance of EUR 500 million.
+Both SLBs will be listed in the Irish Stock Exchange.

-The SLB will comply with the International Capital Markets Association's Sustainability-Linked Bond Principles and this compliance is confirmed by an independent second-party opinion.
+The SLBs will comply with the International Capital Markets Association's Sustainability-Linked Bond Principles and this compliance is confirmed by an independent second-party opinion.

 The Project is envisaged to entrench and accelerate PPC's ambitious decarbonisation pathway transforming it from a heavily coal dependent to a green and sustainable utility.
 It is also the first SLB in the Bank's countries of operation and one of the first by any European issuer in the high yield space, which is to have a broader demonstration effect in the region.

-The proceeds of the bond will be used primarily to refinancing of existing indebtedness of the Company.
+The proceeds of the bonds will be used primarily to refinancing of existing indebtedness of the Company.

 ETI score: 63

-The expected transition impact of the Project is the adoption of a new capital markets instrument that allows PPC to access a new ESG focused investor base (Resilient quality) and that further strengthens the Company's commitment to implement its decarbonisation strategy (Green quality) targeting a reduction in CO2 emissions of 9.2 million tons by 2022 compared to 2019.
+The expected transition impact of the Project is the adoption of a new capital markets instrument that allows PPC to access a new ESG focused investor base (Resilient quality) and that further strengthens the Company's commitment to implement its decarbonisation strategy (Green quality).
+The first issuance is targeting a reduction in CO2 emissions of 9.2 million tons by 2022 compared to 2019, whereas the second issuance is targeting a reduction in CO2 emissions of 13.2 million tons by 2023 compared to 2019.

 PUBLIC POWER CORPORATION SA

 Public Power Corporation S.A. is Greece's incumbent power utility, the largest electricity generator and the principal supplier of electricity in the country.
-It is listed on the Athens Stock Exchange and is rated BB- by Fitch (rating initiation, December 2020) and B by S&P (November 2020).
+It is listed on the Athens Stock Exchange and is rated BB- by Fitch (rating initiation, December 2020) and B+ by S&P (June 2021).

 EBRD Finance Summary